 Abram is apparently happy as he ignores God's purpose for his life and counts his sheep, cattle, and servants.
-However, in the midst of Abram's sin, God doesn't forsake him but intervenes and inflicts Pharaoh and his household with great plagues because of Sarai (12:17).
+However, in the midst of Abram's sin, God doesn't forsake him but intervenes and inflicts Pharaoh and his household with serious diseases because of Sarai (12:17).
 Pharaoh knows the plagues are some kind of curse and somehow discovers Sarai is Abram's wife.

 As sad as it is, we now see a pagan ruler acting with more integrity than Abram does.
-Pharaoh calls Abram and asks, Why saidst thou, She is my sister? so I might have taken her to me to wife (12:19a)?
-He then tells Abram: therefore behold thy wife, take her, and go thy way (12:19b).
+Pharaoh calls Abram and asks, "Why did you say, 'She is my sister,' so that I took her to be my wife (12:19a)?
+He then tells Abram: "Now then, here is your wife.
+Take her and go!"
+(12:19b).